Pay for Child Care

 Head Start is a free federally funded program for income-eligible families with preschool children ages 3 to 5.
 Children who participate in Head Start are involved in a variety of educational activities and may also receive medical, dental, mental health and nutritional services.
 Most programs offer part-day schedules but some offer extended day schedules.

 For more information or to locate a Head Start provider, call a 4C Family and Community Services Specialist at 800-256-1296 x1330.

-The Montgomery County Preschool Promise is an initiative designed to ensure that all children can attend at least one year of affordable, high-quality preschool.
-Families participating in Preschool Promise receive tuition assistance to reduce the cost of sending 4-year-old children to star-rated programs.
+The Montgomery County Preschool Promise is an initiative designed to ensure that all children can attend at least one year of affordable, high-quality preschool the year before Kindergarten.
+Families participating in Preschool Promise may receive tuition assistance to reduce the cost of sending 4-year-old children to star-rated programs.